Designing your own homeschool art curriculum does not need to be overwhelming.

 We should encourage our children to dwell on what is good and pleasing, but also recognize how history and philosophy have shaped art.
 As the student matures, it is worthwhile to critique artistic pieces of work, place it in its context, historically and analyse it meaningfully.

 Art can be defined according to its Artistic Elements and can be studied according to Principles of Design which refers to how the artist uses these elements in a piece of work.
-This subject can also be described by the Technique which is being used- drawing; painting; sculpture; pottery; modeling, carving and constructing; print-making; computer art; murals; puppetry; and so on.
+This subject can also be described by the art technique which is being used, such as: drawing; painting; sculpture; pottery; modeling, carving and constructing and more.

-Barry Stebbing's Art Curricula focuses on the skill of drawing - working with line, texture, shading, and developing drawing skills in an incremental way.
+Barry Stebbing's Homeschool Art Curriculum focuses on the skill of drawing - working with line, texture, shading, and developing drawing skills in an incremental way.
 "Draw Lines, young man, Draw Lines!"

 I Can Do All Things Bundle Package